 4: Quality Products Breed Loyal Customers

-This is an extension of QA Best Practices #2, but it bears restating – If a manufacturer takes all the steps necessary to produce a first-rate product and deliver to its customers on time, the odds are very good that not only will they be repeat customers, but they will recommend their products to others.
+This is an extension of QA Best Practices #2, but it bears restating – if a manufacturer takes all the steps necessary to produce a first-rate product and delivers to its customers on time, the odds are very good that not only will they achieve repeat customers, but those repeat customers will recommend their products to others.
 In other words, the benefits (and the profits) will continue to accrue over time.
-One additional way to earn customers’ trust is to provide them with up-to-date quality assurance testing information (taken from the ERP system) on products they purchase, which reinforces the perception that the company is totally committed to quality and transparency.
+One additional way to earn customers’ trust is to provide them with up-to-date manufacturing QC and assurance testing information (taken from the ERP system) on products they purchase, which reinforces the perception that the company is committed to quality and transparency.

-Compliance is a critical issue for all manufacturers and an ERP solution with QA capabilities will instill confidence that all regulations and standards are met across the board.
+Compliance is a critical issue for all manufacturers and an ERP solution with QA capabilities will instill confidence that all regulations and manufacturing quality standards are met across the board.
 For starters, these systems will help manufacturers comply with all health and safety guidelines in the workplace (e.g., OSHA) and thus avoid hefty fines and other penalties that can result from non-compliance.
-To this end, the right manufacturing ERP is able to collect all applicable data from integrated systems to monitor workplace safety and to prevent any potential workplace hazards.
-An ERP solution also facilitates generation of weekly or monthly safety reports.
-The system should also enable manufacturers to design their own testing procedures of incoming materials to make sure that they meet all the requirements, starting with the quality of raw materials and spreading throughout the entire manufacturing process.
+To this end, the right manufacturing ERP can collect all applicable data from integrated systems to monitor workplace safety and to prevent any potential workplace hazards.
+An ERP solution also generates weekly or monthly safety reports.
+The system should also enable manufacturers to design their own testing procedures of incoming materials to make sure they meet all requirements, starting with the quality of raw materials and spreading throughout the entire manufacturing process.